mpm/resity/README.md

 data(data) # set data, should automatically generate a delta compared to your last dataset data=() # get data, retrieve current buffered data
 ```
+## Running the tests

+Resity uses RSpec.
+To run the tests, use:

+    rake spec